How frustrating is when you want to make your favorite latte, but the Nespresso milk frother is not working properly!

 Take a toothbrush or towel, dip it in soapy water, and gently scrub the magnetic whisk.
 It will remove all the milk residue and the whisk will start spinning properly.

-The best part is you can easily get a replacement that fits your Nespresso milk frother.
+The best part is you can easily get a Replacement Whisk that fits your Nespresso milk frother at a very cheap price.
 And even a beginner can replace it easily.

 3) Burnt heating component and thermocouple